-Production week is held in Term 3 every year.
+Production week for the Merivale Campus is held in Term 3 every year.
 Plays are original scripts devised and written by individual tutors for each group and are designed to showcase the skills of the students.
 Every class rehearses over the 9 week term and then performs to an audience of parents and friends in a local theatre.

 The poor paua has no friends and believes himself to be ugly and useless.
 When Tangaroa, god of the ocean tries to help, the other fish react by bullying the paua and then, even worse, ignoring the lonely little animal altogether.
 Tangaroa finally solves the problem and paua realises that true beauty on the inside can never be taken away from you.